 Emilie Driscoll, Content Editor

-Emilie Driscoll is a senior and in her second year as Content Editor of the Newspacer.
+Emilie Driscoll is a senior and second year Content Editor of the Newspacer.
 This is her third year on the Newspacer and fourth year in journalism.
 Her favorite part of working on the paper is the class community and seeing a layout come together.
 Outside of class she plays varsity soccer, serves on Quill and Scroll's Student Advisory Board and writes for The Oregonian.
 She hopes to pursue a degree in journalism in college next year.